-MAKE UPS: Make up lessons will be scheduled when time allows.
-No make up lesson or class will be given to ‘no shows’ or late cancellation, and no extra time will be given to students who are late to their lesson or class.
+MAKE-UPS: Make-Up lessons will be scheduled if time allows.
+No Make-Up lesson or class will be given to ‘no shows’ or “late cancellation”, and no extra time to extend their lesson will be given to students who are late to their lesson or class.
 If there is ever a time Rachel Menconi is running late, extra time will be given to make the lesson a full 60 minutes.
-If Rachel Menconi needs to reschedule, a make up lesson will be scheduled as close to the same week as possible.
-Make up lessons are scheduled at Rachel Menconi’s discretion.
+If Rachel Menconi needs to reschedule, a Make-Up lesson will be scheduled as close to the same week as possible.
+Make-Up lessons are scheduled at Rachel Menconi’s discretion.

-ONLINE LESSONS FOR IN-PERSON LESSON CLIENTS: In the event that the student is sick but still would like their lesson, an online lesson can be scheduled instead.
-Students can NOT come to their in person lesson sick, coughing, sneezing, with a runny nose, cold, flu, “allergies”, fever, etc. (This is to make sure no germs will be spread).
+ONLINE LESSONS FOR IN-PERSON LESSON CLIENTS: In the event that the student is sick but still would like their lesson, an online lesson will be scheduled instead.
+Students can NOT come to their in person lesson sick, coughing, sneezing, with a runny nose, cold, flu, allergies, fever, etc. (This is to make sure no germs will be spread).

-An online lesson can also be scheduled if there is bad weather, if a student is having car trouble, or any other reason for the student not being able to physically get to Rachel during their normallly scheduled lesson time.
+An online lesson will also be scheduled if there is bad weather, if a student is having car trouble, or any other reason for the student not being able to physically get to Rachel Menconi’s private studio during their normally scheduled lesson time.
 Online lessons are conducted through FaceTime, Google, Hangouts, or Skype.

 Lessons are weekly, on the same time/day of the week unless we have rescheduled or we have discussed in writing another lesson plan.
 If the student’s lesson falls on a holiday, we will either reschedule or if no other day is available, resume the following week.